Unchecked listings can cost a brokerage up to $200,000

 Program Needs

-Built for compliance officers who need certainty, not just suggestions.
+Built for compliance officers who need documented analysis and clear escalation paths — not just keyword filters.

 Risk Score, 0 to 100